Published July 29, 2019 || Updated February 04, 2020

 Note: I'm experimenting with fonts.
-On this page, the current font-family is Cormorant with a medium weight and boosted in size at least 125%.
+On this page, the current font-family is Cormorant with a medium weight and font size of 115%.

 Sometimes I feel like life is just one giant to-do list.
 Sure . . . love, happiness, goodtimes, badtimes are all important elements that make life what it is, but the events of our lives are ultimately deliminated by that metronome of life—time.